Osama Rashid

-Osama Jabbar Shafeeq Rashid (أُسَامَة جَبَّار شَفِيق رَشِيد; born 17 January 1992) is an Iraqi professional footballer who plays as a midfielder for Primeira Liga club Vizela and the Iraq national team.
+Osama Jabbar Shafeeq Rashid (أُسَامَة جَبَّار شَفِيق رَشِيد; born 17 January 1992) is an Iraqi professional footballer who plays as a midfielder for Erbil SC and the Iraq national team.

 Club career

 Youth career

 Born in Kirkuk, Iraq, Rashid joined Feyenoord in 1999 from ZOB, an amateur club from Zuidoostbeemster.
 He spent more than a decade with the youth setup of the club and was part of one of the most promising crops of players to ever graduate from the academy in recent years.
 Other graduates included Stefan de Vrij, Jordy Clasie, Bruno Martins Indi, and Luc Castaignos amongst others.
 Rashid suffered an Injury in the 2009 UEFA European Under-17 Championship which prevented him from training with the first which he believes affected his chances with the first team.
 Rashid was not offered a professional contract once he turned 18 years old and therefore did not continue his career with Feyenoord.